schubergphilis/terraform-aws-mcaf-audit-logs/README.md

   }

   statement {
-    sid = "Allow reading encrypted deploymentCloudWatch to use the KMS key"
+    sid = "Allow CT execution to use the KMS key"

     principals {
       type        = "AWS"